Transporting causal effects from a randomized trial without "transportability:" a case study of political advertising during U.S. elections: Ad effects in Georgia for the 2020 election

-When $\gamma_0=\gamma_1=0$ (i.e., transportability holds), the ad effect is negative and barely significant in Fulton county (95\% CI: $[-1.64\%, -0.04\%]$, p-value: $0.04$), and insignificant in all other 66 counties; see Section \ref{supp.sec:pa} of the Appendix for the exact numbers.
-In other words, if the difference in voter turnout between PA voters in 2024 and the voters in 2020 can be adjusted with $\V_i$, then the ads will be ineffective in almost all counties for the 2024 election, except for Fulton county, which is slightly significant.
-Interestingly, Fulton county had the largest share of votes for Trump in the 2020 U.S. presidential election, with 85.41\% of votes in Fulton county for Trump.
+When $\Gamma_0=\Gamma_1=1$ (i.e., transportability holds), the ad effect is insignificant in all counties; see the left panel of Figure \ref{fig:ga.given.gamma} for a visual illustration and Section E of the Supplementary Materials for the point estimates.
+In other words, if the difference in voter turnout between Georgia and the five battleground states can be completely adjusted with $\V_i$, then the negative ads will be ineffective in all counties across Georgia for the 2020 election.

-\subsubsection{After calibration, (a) Philadelphia county is sensitive for a positive ad effect (i.e., increase turnout), (b) 54 counties are sensitive for a negative ad effect (i.e., decreased turnout), and (c) 12 counties are insensitive for an ad effect.}

-When $\gamma_0\gamma_1\neq0$ (i.e., transportability is violated), the digital ads against Trump can have statistically significant effects among the calibrated values of the sensitivity parameters; see the left panel of Figure \ref{fig:pa.map.all}.
-Philadelphia county is sensitive for a positive effect and 54 counties are sensitive for a negative effect.
-In words, under a range of unmeasured differences defined by the unmeasured differences between blue-collar and non blue-collar states in the source data, receiving ads against Trump can increase voter turnout in Philadelphia county and decrease voter turnout in 54 counties.

-Finally, 12 counties are insensitive for a significant ad effect.
-In other words, even if the unmeasured differences between the 2020 and 2024 populations exist, but the magnitude of the differences is in the calibration/reference set $\mathcal{C}$ generated from the source data, running ads against Trump will not change voter turnout in 12 counties.
-We remark that this does not mean that the ads are actually ineffective in the 12 counties; rather, the ads are ineffective if we only consider magnitudes of the unmeasured differences between blue-collar and non blue-collar states in the source data.

-In general, we see that the direction of the ad effect after calibration roughly corresponds to Trump's share of votes in the 2020 U.S. presidential elections; see Figure \ref{fig:pa.map.all}.
-Philadelphia county, which was estimated to have a positive effect, has a history of voting for Democratic presidential candidates by large margins.
-Also, Bedford, Juniata, and Somerset counties, which were estimated to be sensitive for a negative effect, voted for Trump in 2020 by large numbers; Trump received 83\%, 80\%, and 77\% of the votes from Bedford, Juniata, and Somerset counties, respectively.
-Combined with the result from Fulton county above, counties that strongly supported Trump in 2020 are likely to have negative effects during the 2024 election.